-- 1. We have 324 branches across different regions and climates, as well as with different ownership and maintenance models.
-As a result, these figures are especially difficult to obtain.
-Note that refrigerant leakage events from such systems will be captured. - 2.
-There are a handful of chilled vehicles in our fleet of several thousand, maintenance handled by owners. - 3.
+- 1. We have 337 branches across different regions and climates, as well as with different ownership and maintenance models.
+As a result, these figures are especially difficult to obtain. - 2.
+There are a handful of chilled vehicles in our fleet of thousands, maintenance handled by owners.
+As a result, these figures are especially difficult to obtain. - 3.
 Fumigants are required for some products and equipment to prevent potential spread of pests. - 4.
 We have a small number of workshops on our major sites, these do repair work and some metal fabrication and painting. - 5.
-Where Mainfreight is the service provider these emissions are captured within our domestic data. - 6.
-As a logistics service provider, upstream transportation for goods purchased is relatively insignificant. - 7.
+It is expected that electric vehicles will be charged on site most of the time, which is already captured.
+We will continue to watch this as our electric fleet grows. - 6.
+Where Mainfreight is the service provider these emissions are captured within our domestic data. - 7.
+As a logistics service provider, upstream transportation for goods purchased is relatively insignificant. - 8.
 Consumables include packaging items like shrink wrap and pallets.
-While estimated to be below levels of significance, it remains a point of interest for future examination. - 8.
-Obvious goods used include office equipment and stationery. - 9.
+While estimated to be below levels of significance, it remains a point of interest for future examination. - 9.
+Obvious goods used include office equipment and stationery. - 10.
 Biogenic emissions for the likes of composting have not been included, known biofuels have.